DishaMahajan22/Student-Directory-Project/README.md

 # Student-Directory-Project

-By completing this project I learned how to read csv files using C++ and got to further understand the C++ syntax.
+By completing this project I learned how to read csv files and update them using C++.
+I also got to further understand the C++ syntax.